 Intra-uterine insemination (IUI)

-IUI is also useful for men who have ejaculation problems or mild problems with the quality of their sperm.
 IUI is usually combined with injections to stimulate the ovaries.
-It’s important that this treatment is monitored carefully to reduce the chance of several eggs developing, which may result in multiple pregnancy (twins, triplets or higher).
+Your doctor will monitor you closely during this treatment to reduce the chance of several eggs developing.
+This could result in a multiple pregnancy (twins, triplets or more).

 In vitro fertilisation (IVF)